-Los Angeles, a city with seemingly endless summer, frequently calls for a cool treat.
-One of my favorite forms of refreshment is the ice cream sandwich.
-However, just because a place makes great ice cream does not guarantee a great ice cream sandwich.
-Learn about 11 of my L.A. favorites, featuring cookies, macarons, macaroons, bread, wafers and more.
+Los Angeles, a city with seemingly endless summer, frequently calls for refreshment.
+Ice cream sandwiches are my favorite cool treats.
+Still, just because a place makes great ice cream does not guarantee great ice cream sandwiches.
+Learn about my favorite Los Angeles ice cream sandwiches between cookies, macarons, macaroons, bread, and wafers.

 This burgeoning Patina Restaurant Group café chainlet, which started at LACMA and spread to Irvine’s Park Place and West LA’s Westwood Gateway, has a strong pastry program.
 Carlos Enriquez and his staff carry on traditions that former Ray’s and C+M pastry chef Joshua Graves helped establish.
 Creamy vanilla milk sorbet incorporates Tahitian vanilla, organic sugar and premium Straus Family Creamery dairy.
 Form a Milkwich by sandwiching the frozen “milk” between a pair of chocolate chunk cookies, or if a barista is willing to bend the rules, a pair of sticky coconut macaroon slabs.